romppane/Todo_API/README.md

 ## Configure Node
 1. Go to the root directory of the project and run npm install.
+2. Create a .env file to the root of the project.
+3. Copy the skeleton for .env from .env-example
-2. Configure the .env-example file with the credentials of your own.
+4. Configure the .env file with the credentials of your own.
     * Set PORT to which port you want server to be ran on, example 55555.
     * HOST is the addres of your database host address, example: localhost.
     * USER field stands for the username of your database user, example: root.
     * PASSWORD is the password of your database users password, example: root1234.
     * Finally the DB field is the name of your database which you will be using, example: todoDB.
-3. Rename .env-example to .env
-4. Start the server with the command: node server.js
+5. Start the server with the command: node server.js
 <img src='pictures/env.PNG' alt="env fields in editor">

 # Api calls and routes